Menyus777/Design-Patterns-for-Unity-Using-Coroutines/README.md

 Scheduler design pattern:<br>
 The locking logic of the threaded coroutine (kinda a week comaprison tho)

+Active Object design pattern:<br>
+The communication of the derived class and it's abstract base class might remind you of this design pattern.

 #### How does it work?

 You derive from the class named `TheadedCoroutine` than override the methods named `WorkOnUnityThread` and `WorkOnCoroutineThread(CancellationToken cancellationToken)`.